BARG-Curtin-University/website/content/event/2023-07-20-keynote-emcr/index.md

   postcode: '6102'
   country: Austrlaia

-summary: ChatGPT Revolutionizing Learning and Teaching Through AI Interaction.
+summary: Navigating the Future - Generative AI in Research
-abstract: The keynote wil providing a comprehensive overview of the remarkable potential of Generative AI and its transformative influence in the realm of academic research.
-The keynote will delve into the technicalities of Generative AI, its practical applications, and the ethical considerations required in its usage.
+abstract: 'The keynote wil providing a comprehensive overview of the remarkable potential of Generative AI and its transformative influence in the realm of academic research.
+The keynote will delve into the technicalities of Generative AI, its practical applications, and the ethical considerations required in its usage.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-07-20T10:00:00Z'
+date: '2023-08-15T17:00:00Z'
-date_end: '2023-07-20T11:45:00Z'
+date_end: '2023-08-15T17:45:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).